amitdubey4/Retail-Data-Analysis-Using-SQL/README.md

 ## Project Overview

-**Project Title**: Retail Sales Analysis
+**Project Title**: Retail Sales Data Analysis Using SQL
-**Level**: Beginner
-**Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project showcases essential SQL skills and techniques used by data analysts to explore, clean, and analyze retail sales data.
+Through this project, I have simulated a real-world retail scenario where raw sales data is transformed into meaningful insights to help drive business decisions.
+The project involves setting up a retail sales database and performing Exploratory Data Analysis (EDA).
+Various SQL queries are employed to clean the data, extract valuable insights, and answer specific business questions.

 ## Objectives